e-ManueI/README/README.md

 ## <b>Whoami? 🙃</b>

-I am Emmanuel, a highly skilled and experienced professional in the field of data science, data analysis, and web development.
+I am Emmanuel, a highly skilled individual in the field of data science, data analysis, and web development.
 I specialize in using the powerful programming language, Python, to create insightful and dynamic solutions for complex data problems.

 As a data scientist, I am adept at collecting, cleaning, and analyzing large and complex data sets using a variety of tools and techniques.
 I am experienced in developing predictive models, creating data visualizations, and providing actionable insights to stakeholders.